 Contact us today.
 We can help.

 Are you up to date on the latest WHMIS legislation?
 In December 2022, Canada amended its Hazardous Product Regulations (HPR) to align with the 7th revised edition and certain provisions of the 8th edition of the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
-The amendments introduce some key changes to WHMIS that workers, employers, and suppliers need to know.
+The amendments introduced some key changes to WHMIS that workers, employers, and suppliers need to know.

-For most workplaces, the most notable impacts of the transition from WHMIS 2015 to the amended WHMIS will be the adoption of a new physical hazard class, Chemicals Under Pressure, the adoption of a non-flammable aerosols hazard category, and new subcategories for flammable gases.
+For most workplaces, the most notable impacts of the transition from WHMIS 2015 to the amended WHMIS was the adoption of a new physical hazard class, Chemicals Under Pressure, the adoption of a non-flammable aerosols hazard category, and new subcategories for flammable gases.
 A full breakdown of the changes and a comparison with WHMIS 2015 is available from Health Canada (see resources).

-Another amendment specifies that all hazardous ingredients which are present in a mixture at concentrations above the relevant cut-off levels must be disclosed, regardless of whether the hazardous ingredient contributes to the classification of the mixture as a hazardous product or not.
+Another amendment specified that all hazardous ingredients which are present in a mixture at concentrations above the relevant cut-off levels must be disclosed, regardless of whether the hazardous ingredient contributes to the classification of the mixture as a hazardous product or not.

-Employers in every industry that uses, stores or handles hazardous products will need to update their training programs to help workers learn and understand the new WHMIS changes.
+Employers in every industry that uses, stores or handles hazardous products will need to update their training programs if they haven’t already, to help workers learn and understand the new WHMIS changes.
 However, the industries most affected are likely to be mining, quarrying and oil and gas extraction, petroleum and coal product manufacturing, chemical manufacturing, plastics and rubber products manufacturing, non-metallic mineral product manufacturing, primary metal manufacturing, and animal feed manufacturing.

 WHMIS, which stands for Workplace Hazardous Materials Information System, is Canada’s national hazard communication standard.
 It was created in 1988 to communicate important health and safety information about the hazardous products employers and workers may be exposed to while at work.
 It remained relatively unchanged until 2015, when WHMIS was updated to align with the 5th edition of the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
-Since then, Canada’s amended legislation is refered to as WHMIS.
+Since then, Canada’s amended legislation is referred to as WHMIS.

 Knowledge is power when it comes to hazardous products.
-These amendments are designed to provide more comprehensive and detailed health and safety information on product labels and safety data sheets, which will provide better protection for workers.
+These amendments were designed to provide more comprehensive and detailed health and safety information on product labels and safety data sheets, which provide better protection for workers.
 They also help Canada meet its international commitment under the Canada-United States Regulatory Cooperation Council Joint Forward Plan.
 Aligning with certain requirements of the revised editions of the GHS will also have significant trade benefits for suppliers, due to the harmonized labelling and safety data sheet requirements for workplace hazardous products.

 Suppliers have until December 14, 2025 to bring their safety data sheets and labels into compliance with the amended regulations.
 During this three-year transition period, regulated parties can choose to comply with either the former HPR or the amended HPR, but not both.
 The hazard classification, safety data sheet and label of a hazardous product must be fully compliant with the version of the regulation chosen.
 This means that in order for a product to be compliant with the amended WHMIS, both the safety data sheet and label must meet the requirements of the amended WHMIS.